Where Is Piper Kerman Now?

 That’s where the similarities of the two Pipers end.
 Unlike Chapman, Kerman does not reignite her relationship with her ex.
 Her husband, Larry, does not end up with her best friend, Polly.
 And she definitely doesn’t start an underwear-export business.

 “The show is not a biopic,” Kerman stresses to the New York Times.
-While she and Piper Chapman share demographic backgrounds (and hair color), Kerman is assuredly not Chapman.
+While she and Piper Chapman share demographic backgrounds (and hair colour), Kerman is assuredly not Chapman.

 Kerman and Chapman’s diverging paths are especially evident in the finale of Orange Is the New Black.
 After 13 months spent in three different facilities, Kerman was released from an Illinois prison.
 She was picked up by her husband, Larry, and went on to write a memoir to answer all of the questions her friends were asking about her life in prison – and to address misconceptions.